dynamsoft-docs/barcode-reader-docs/programming/objectivec-swift/release-notes/ios-8.md

 ### New

-- [Dynamsoft Camera Enhancer (DCE)]({{site.camera}}) is now available for DBR users to quickly setup the camera module.
+- [Dynamsoft Camera Enhancer (DCE)]({{site.camera}}) is now available for DBR users to quickly deploy the camera module.
 We added a new API and a new class to simplify the user operations when using DBR and DCE at the same time.
 - Added a new class, [`iDCESettingParameters`]({{site.oc_class}}iDCESettingParameters.html), and a new API, [`SetCameraEnhancerParam`]({{site.oc_methods}}camera.html#setcameraenhancerparam), to enable the parameter transfer between DBR and the DCE.
 The parameter transferring will improve the focus ability of the camera.

+### Improved

+- Samples are updated.
+DCE is handling the camera-related settings in the samples.

 ## 8.2 (03/17/2021)